dart-lang/sdk/pkg/args/README.md

         allowed: ['debug', 'release']);
     parser.addFlag('verbose', help: 'Show additional diagnostic info');

+For non-flag options, you can also provide a help string for the parameter:

+    parser.addOption('out', help: 'The output path', helpValue: 'path',
+        allowed: ['debug', 'release']);

 For non-flag options, you can also provide detailed help for each expected value by using the `allowedHelp:` parameter: